abstructs/user_booking_predictions/README.md

 # User Bookings

+## IMPORTANT:
+We've started over in Jupyter Notebook.
+I'm trying to implement Gradient Boosting with xGBoost currently and will update the documentation when there's a new working model up.

 A prediction model for predicting where a user will book their first AirBnB location.

 ## Getting Started